 Sowing the Seeds of Change

-The new Institute of Environmental Sustainability at Loyola University Chicago combines academics and research with sustainable agriculture and community living.
+The School of Environmental Sustainability at Loyola University Chicago combines academics and research with sustainable agriculture and community living.
 And it does it all in one amazing facility.